Section 19 Minibus permits

 You can also apply for a Section 19 permit directly from the Officer of the Traffic Commissioner.

-If you have lost your permit, you will need to apply and pay for a new one, as we are unable to issue a replacement.
+If you have lost your permit, you'll need to apply and pay for a new one, as we're unable to issue a replacement.
 Please make sure you keep it safe.